yayudev/yayu.dev/README.md

 Good to have things that will be added eventually but not 100% required for initial release.

+- [ ] Refactor index and \[number] page into a single component to avoid code duplication
 - [ ] Swipe gestures for mobile
 - [ ] Loading skeletons / Better loading states
 - [ ] Add blog post tags